zw2123/HFT_on_a_Chip/README.md

 Step 2: HLS and co-simulation.
 Step 3: IP generation and program the Alveo U50.

-Please note: Tcl console does not support viewing of HLS and co-simulation report, to view the details, you have to create a project and run HLS/co-sim, and see the results.

 Step 1 and 2:
    For Trading logic,run: vitis_hls -f trading_logic.tcl
    For Order book,run: vitis_hls -f order_book.tcl